amplication/docs/docs/faqs/faqs.md

 ### Which databases does Amplication support?

-Amplication currently includes plugins to support PostgreSQL, MySQL, MongoDB, and more.
+Amplication currently includes plugins to support PostgreSQL, MySQL, MongoDB, MS SQL, and more.
 For a full list visit the [Generated Service](/getting-started/) page.

 ### Can you assist with deploying to various cloud providers like AWS?